 8. Real State

-Real State is a Mumbai-based brand that upcycles waste marble from construction sites into pieces of statement jewellery strung onto gold plated chains.
-The jewellery is shipped in upcycled handmade fabric pooches.
+Real State is a Mumbai-based brand that upcycles waste marble from construction sites into pieces of statement jewellery strung onto gold-plated chains.
+The jewelry is shipped in upcycled handmade fabric pooches.
 The brand is carbon-neutral and sustainable too.

 Lovebirds is a brand that is based in Delhi and 90 % of their material is locally sourced.
-However, the brand does have its boutiques stores in the Middle East, Japan, India, Italy, and Russia.
-The brand repurposes waste used in the production process to make masks, cross body bags, and a new handwoven upcycles fabric.
+However, the brand does have boutique stores in the Middle East, Japan, India, Italy, and Russia.
+The brand repurposes waste used in the production process to make masks, cross-body bags, and new handwoven upcycle fabric.
 They also provide for repair and alteration services to keep closed in use for a longer period.

-Zola is a brand that allows folk and rural artist to express themselves through unique wearable art.
+Zola is a brand that allows folk and rural artists to express themselves through unique wearable art.
 The brand has worked with over 300 artisans across India and has conducted 20 design intervention workshops across rural India.
-The brand has different collections like the Bidri collection, Kerala Mural Art collection, Dhokra collection, and more.
+The brand has different collections like the Bidri Collection, the Kerala Mural Art Collection, the Dhokra Collection, and more.